daniele-pelagatti/plex-iptv-proxy/README.md

 ## Requirements

 * FFmpeg (version 4 or higher)

-That's it, nodejs (v20 or higher) is not strictly required because the installation process (see below) will download and install the appropriate node.js version in the installation folder
+* system wide nodejs (v20 or higher) is preferable but not strictly required: the installation script (see below) will download and install the appropriate node.js version in the installation folder, in this case, however, either `curl` or `wget` is needed.

 ## Configuration
 > :warning: please complete the configuration before installing as a systemd service (see below)